runxuanjiang/math_and_programming_notes/systems_design/systems_design_primer.md

 #### SQL vs NoSQL
 * Advantages of SQL:
-    * Joins are easier to do, but slower if data is replicated or denormalized in NoSQL
+    * Joins are easier to do (managed by the database itself and not the application), but slower if data is replicated or denormalized.
     * Data is organized in a schema and enforces the schema
     * Transactions are ACID
 * Disadvantages of SQL: